Free Consultation | 813.929.7300

 Contact a Premises Liability Lawyer Today

-The bottom line is that property owners here in the state of Florida are legally obligated to exercise reasonable care to protect visitors from dangerous property conditions.
 When they fail to abide by this duty and someone is hurt, that person deserves to be adequately compensated.
-If you’re looking to file a premises liability claim, simply contact The Law Offices of Matthew J. Jowanna, P.A. for a free case evaluation today.
+If you’re looking to file a claim with a premises liability law firm, simply contact The Law Offices of Matthew J. Jowanna, P.A. for a free case evaluation today.

 Contact Us Today